Friday, 29 May 2026

 Metacognition and Heuristic Traps : Hell’s Mouth (F5/7 4.5 kt 1.5m)

-As someone who has demonstrated and exercised an appetite for personal risk taking in other adventure sports such as climbing, I am always very conscious of keeping that ‘little devil’ tucked safely away when working with others in any leadership role.
+As someone who has exercised an appetite for personal risk taking in other adventure sports such as climbing, I am always very conscious of keeping that ‘little devil’ tucked safely away when working with others in any leadership role.
 My goal is to try and create a safe space to fail fast for rapid performance growth.
 That is not just physical but obviously psychological too.
 If a client or peer’s confidence could be damaged, I try a different tact, even though we might benefit from the technical learning opportunity in front of us.
 But if our cognitive load is threatened then we have stopped learning and are just surviving.

 A recent morning out on the North Coast of Anglesey’s Hell’s Mouth reminded me of the omnipresent heuristic traps where things might seem all cool ahead but the actual reality of the oncoming situation would likely escalate outwith the remit of the day